cbrosque/CIFEseed/README.md

       Remember to first run ./simviz_gui and ./controller_gui from the bin/gui-construction directory

    - You can find/add new tools, worlds and robot designs as urdf files in the "models" folder
+   - This project uses SAI-2.0 to create the robotic simulations.

 # 1. Construction Tasks
 Controllers, worlds and simulations for 3 construction tasks: bolting, joint connection, and welding